8ball030/auto_dev/docs/openapi.md

 ## Prerequisites

-1. An OpenAPI 3 specification file with paths, operationIds, and if augmenting with DAOs, schemas defined.
+1. An OpenAPI 3 specification file with paths, operationIds, and if augmenting with data access objects, schemas defined.
 2. A `component.yaml` file in the current directory that references the OpenAPI specification using the `api_spec` field.
 3. If augmenting with DAOs, DAOs for each schema in the OpenAPI specification (see dao docs for how to scaffold these).

-## Steps to Augment a Handler (without DAOs)
+## Steps to Augment a Handler (without data access objects)

-1. Create an OpenAPI3 specification yaml.
+### 1. Define an OpenAPI3 spec.

 ```
 cat auto_dev/data/openapi/openapi_specification.yaml